AndreaBrand/Annif_BIM2022/01_create_project.md

 tfidf is the algorithm applied, in this case it is more or less the "Hello world" version

-vaocab is the vocabulary ID
+vocab is the vocabulary ID

 projects.cfg can hold more than one project